monomon/hex_world/README.md

 ## TODO

 * bug where tribes colonize on tiles 1 tile away - should be only immediate neighbors
-* plot populations against time
+* plot populations and other parameters against time
 * implement violence
+* implement cooperation - similar 'cultures' (i.e. how close their hues are)
 * better terrain generation, use Perlin noise or smth